william-masdon-oracle/william-test/docs/livestack-events-qa-guide.md

 - If the user cannot edit the event, the LiveStack field should be disabled so the remap process cannot be triggered.
 - Creator and requestor emails should be Oracle email addresses ending in `@oracle.com`.

+QA access setup:

+- Testers may need to be added as event admins to test admin-only behavior.
+- Testers may also need to be removed from the event admin role to test creator, requestor, and normal-user behavior.
+- Retest status changes, edit access, LiveStack remap access, and user-limit tracking after changing roles.

 ## Sync To LiveLabs

 WMS syncs data to LiveLabs through ORDS.